 Mechanisms with expiration dates (that don't automatically renew) will need to be replaced with appropriate parts of Form 62-761.900(3) when they are replaced or renewed. [return to FAQ list]

-What are the Financial Test "Period of Coverage" dates?
+What are the Financial Test and related instruments "Period of Coverage" dates?

 An amended or revised FT (e.g., due to the addition of tanks) will have the same period of coverage as the original FT.